Home → About

 As an adult education center, we created innovative curricula to help our students bridge the “Digital Divide” and taught Microsoft Office, Quickbooks, and Adobe Creative Suite.
 Morning computer training programs provided needed office skills for many low-income and unemployed adults.
 During the recession years of 2008 -2012, our organization trained over 500 adults.
 We discontinued adult training in 2013 to focus on our youth programs.

 Youth Education (2004 – Present)

-By 2004, responding to the demand of the community and a meteoric rise in youth participation, LEAP for Education became a community Academic Learning Center dedicated to expanding academic and career opportunities for low-income, youth ages 11 – 18.
+By 2004, responding to the demand of the community and a meteoric rise in youth participation, LEAP for Education became a community academic learning center dedicated to expanding academic and career opportunities for low-income, youth ages 11 – 18.
 In our center, we still use technology as a tool to achieve our goals.
 However, the academic goals have expanded significantly to include English Literacy for our immigrant teens, STEM activities to address the need to fill the expanding business need for STEM-literate workers, and the arts, a way to stimulate creative and innovative thinking.

 In July 2014 LEAP for Education, Inc. incorporated as a non-profit corporation in the Commonwealth of Massachusetts and on May 31, 2015 separated from NSCAP.

-Serving over 300 youth per year, we continue to be dedicated to helping the families of our communities reach their potential in both their academic lives and careers.
+Serving over 400 youth per year, we continue to be dedicated to helping the families of our communities reach their potential in both their academic lives and careers.